marcioaunmigueis/air_challenge/README.md

 ## Testing

 I didn't write test for every class or method.
+I didn't write test for networking nor to decode the network respond ( from json to model) .

 ## What I miss